Page Reviewed / Updated - January 24, 2020

 Families who are financially ineligible for Medicaid, but still cannot afford to care for a loved one might consider working with a financial advisor.
 These professionals can assist families in re-structuring their resources so that they become eligible for Medicaid in Alaska.
 This is called Medicaid Planning, and thousands of families benefit from it each year.
 Find assistance qualifying for Medicaid in Alaska.

 The types of physical assistance covered by this program include aid with the following ADLs: Mobility, such as moving from a bed to a wheelchair or repositioning of the individual in a chair, personal hygiene, such as grooming and oral care, bathing, dressing, toileting, and eating.
 Physical assistance is also provided with IADLs, such as help with meal preparation, housework, shopping, medication monitoring, monitoring of vitals, and transportation assistance to medical appointments.

 Services can be provided in one’s home or the home of a relative.
 Program rules explicitly prohibit care being provided to persons who reside in assisted living residences or adult foster homes.

-The PCA Program is administered by Alaska’s Department of Health and Social Services via the PCS Unit of Senior and Disabilities Services.
+The PCS Program is administered by Alaska’s Department of Health and Social Services via the Department of Senior and Disabilities Services.
 However, the application process is managed by private agencies: A list of providers can be searched here.
 Select an agency from the list and contact them to begin the application process.
 One can also download the Personal Care Services application here.